 - the shortage of funds occurred despite the person exercising reasonable care and due diligence, having given proper regard to their tax due date obligations

 When considering whether there is a reasonable excuse you must look at the circumstances that gave rise to the shortage of funds.
 If you accept that the shortage of funds amounted to a reasonable excuse you must also consider whether the person remedied the failure without unreasonable delay after the excuse ended, see CH155900.

 Over 90 per cent of the monthly income of Luke’s small engineering business comes from one client.
 The client had always paid their account promptly on the 15th of each month and Luke used this income to pay his PAYE due on the 19th.
 On 15 June the company contacted Luke to say it was going into receivership and was unable to pay their account.
 Luke had been given no prior indication this major client was in financial difficulties and as a consequence of the loss of this account was unable to pay his PAYE by the due date.
 Luke was unable to arrange any other finances before his next month’s PAYE was die but quickly arranged to sell some assets in order to release finances.
 He paid his PAYE in full on 30 July.

 As Luke did not pay two months PAYE liability by the due dates and failed to contact HMRC to seek a Time to Pay agreement he received a late payment penalty.
 He appealed against the penalty on the grounds that he had a reasonable excuse.

-Luke’s shortage of funds could not have been reasonable foreseen and left him little time to arrange additional funding at such short notice.
-Once he was able to raise the additional funds he remedied his PAE failure without unreasonable delay.
+Luke’s shortage of funds could not have been reasonably expected and left him little time to arrange additional funding at such short notice.
+Once he was able to raise the additional funds he remedied his PAYE payment failure without unreasonable delay.
 As a result HMRC would accept that Luke had a reasonable excuse for his failure to pay on time.